ethereumproject/rfc/3/README.md

 editor: Wei Tang <hi@that.world>
 ---

-## Hard Fork

-The paper includes a few sections about hard forked version of the protocol.
-Developers should note that those sections does not generally apply from block number 0 in all current main Ethereum blockchains.

-### Homestead

-The paper talked about the homestead hard fork, thus everything related to it and the $$N_H$$ variable will only work after the homestead hard fork block.
-This also includes the signature validity check in Appendix F.

-### Fee Schedule
+## Fee Schedule

-The paper's Appendix G is updated to always refer to the newest fee schedule.
+The Yellow Paper's Appendix G is updated to always refer to the newest fee schedule.
 Here we attach the fee schedule that should be applied from block number 0 in Ethereum and Ethereum Classic mainnet.

 | Name | Value | Description |
 | ---- | ----- | ----------- |